 See the National Geographic photo assignments that Kristian Bertel has participated in – Read the story about his photographs here…

 Kristian Bertel has contributed to the National Geographic Your Shot community with an assignment called ‘Adventures in the City’.
-Curated by Renan Ozturk, a National Geographic photographer he wants to see exploration of our local city and document it in pictures as if we were doing so for National Geographic Magazine, we should tell the story of our exploration, with scene setting landscapes, intimate details, and portraits filled with personality.
+Curated by Renan Ozturk, a National Geographic photographer he wants to see exploration of our local city and document it in pictures as if we were doing so for National Geographic Magazine, we should tell the story of our exploration, with scene setting landscapes, intimate details and portraits filled with personality.

 Adventures on National Geographic

-As Renan says it: ”- When you first think of exploration, you might think of going to an exotic location, mountain climbing, hikes through a dense forest or underwater exploration.
+As Renan is saying it: ”- When you first think of exploration, you might think of going to an exotic location, mountain climbing, hikes through a dense forest or underwater exploration.
 But exploring doesn’t have to be quite so extreme, it can take place a lot closer to home.
 In every city, there are countless things to explore and photograph.
 Full of vibrant life, buildings, parks, art, neighborhoods and it’s people, cities offer a myriad of unique routes to explore.
 Show us what’s hiding down that back alley, waiting to be discovered in your local market district, or sitting right under your nose in your neighborhood park.
 Following your curiosity can lead to countless photographic opportunities and a richer understanding of your surroundings and maybe even of yourself”, he says.

 Slum tourism in India